 You may be asking why you need days of low protein intake, like most of u know, our body can’t make its own protein, we have to eat it.
 Well, if you don’t eat enough, your body is forced to recycle it’s already existing proteins, thus activating autophagy.

 Autophagy is a cellular detox process that you definitely want more of because it helps rejuvenate the parts of the cells that keep your body healthy, and it cleanses the waste that is unneeded for your body.
-When autophagy process is muted, aging-which we don’t like- is accelerated along with diseases.
+When the autophagy process is muted, aging-which we don’t like- is accelerated along with diseases.
 Autophagy basically helps you fight against the indestructible enemy known as time because, while growing is pretty much inevitable, aging can be slowed a bit.

-Some people may interpret this information in a wrong way, going on a full protein deprivation process.
+Some people may interpret this information in the wrong way, going on a full protein deprivation process.
 Don’t get us wrong, we said low protein uptake, not zero.
 The best results in any diet are related to having a nutrient-rich diet, which can’t be achieved without proteins.

 If cutting of proteins completely won’t help your body, and eating way too many proteins will make it go crazy, then what should you do?
 You simply need to trick your body into becoming more efficient at protein storage, rather than disposing of it.